Ushaflow/docs/core-ee/setup/configuration.md

 ### `WEBHOOKS`

-List of URLs to trigger, when Ushaflow Core EE recieves a request
+List of URLs to trigger, when Ushaflow Core EE receives a request

 #### Values